-NMOSD is a rare and devastating disorder that attacks the central nervous system (CNS), in which complement activation due to anti-aquaporin-4 (AQP4) antibodies plays a significant role in the disease process.^{3,7} Patients with NMOSD experience unpredictable attacks, also referred to as relapses, which can cause irreversible damage to the brain and spinal column- and can lead to long-term disability^{2-6} The most common symptoms of NMOSD are optic neuritis and transverse myelitis.
-Transverse myelitis can cause mobility problems including paralysis; optic neuritis can cause visual problems including blindness.^{14,15}
+NMOSD is a rare and severe, autoimmune, inflammatory disorder that attacks the central nervous system (CNS), in which complement activation due to anti-aquaporin-4 (AQP4) antibodies plays a significant role in the disease process.
+Patients with NMOSD experience unpredictable attacks, also referred to as relapses, which can cause irreversible damage predominantly to the optic nerve and spinal cord and can lead to long-term disability.
+The most common symptoms of NMOSD are optic neuritis and transverse myelitis.
+Optic neuritis can cause visual problems including blindness; transverse myelitis can cause mobility problems including paralysis.